livechat/livechat-public-docs/site/content/agent-app-widgets/advanced-use.md

 | `link` | No | string | URL added when title is a link. |

 #### Button
-Simple button from design system.
+Simple button component

-> Example of button component
+> Example of a button component

 ```json
 {